Ritika-Agrawal811/learn-golang/lesson-01/basics.md

 ```

 #### b) `Println()` function
-prints strings, passed as arguments, _with a newline_
+prints strings passed as arguments _with a newline_

 ```go
 fmt.Println("Hello")